mweastwood/CasaCore.jl/README.md

 Pkg.build("CasaCore")
 Pkg.test("CasaCore")
 ```
-The build process will attempt to download, build, and install [CasaCore](https://code.google.com/p/casacore/) if it does not already exist on your system.
+The build process does not attempt to install [CasaCore](http://casacore.github.io/casacore/).
+This must be done prior to using this package.

 ## Measures